AdemSeid/Expert-System-using-flutter-and-python.github.io/README.md

 # Expert System Mobile Application
-This is an expert system mobile application developed by flutter and the expert system is developed by using machine learning.
+This is an expert system mobile application.
+The user interface is developed by flutter and the expert system is developed by using machine learning.